-Geography 102.
+Geography 117.
 Tropical Climatology.
-(4) Lecture, three hours.
+(4) (Formerly numbered 102.)
+Lecture, three hours.
 In-depth exploration of development of tropical climate, with special reference to hurricanes, ENSO, and monsoons.
 Examination of human interaction with tropical climate processes and human-induced climate change in tropics.
 Use of climatological information to foster sound environmental management of climate-related resources in tropics.
+P/NP or letter grading.